zackforbing/ruby-submissions/1508/the_pivot.md

 ##### Technical Quality

-* Test-Driven Development:
+* Test-Driven Development: 4: Project shows exceptional use of testing at different layers (above 95% coverage).
-* Code Quality:
+* Code Quality: 2: Project demonstrates some gaps in code quality and/or application of MVC principles.

 ### Group: Marlo Major & Torie Warren & David Stinnette & Edgar Duran